 Lake Huron Muck is Poop

-This announcement was feared in the Upper Thumb due to its dependency tourism and sports fishing in Saginaw Bay.
+This announcement was feared in the Upper Thumb due to its dependency on tourism and sports fishing in Saginaw Bay.
 This report comes on the heels of earlier stories about the grey smelly muck that comes in on some beaches in the summer.
-It should be noted that there are anecdotal stories of muck in Saginaw Bay go back to the 1960s during the massive alewife die off , but other accounts mention problem muck as far back as the 1920s.
-This is the first study that points to both human and bovine orginationation of the contaminate.
+It should be noted that there are anecdotal stories of muck in Saginaw Bay go back to the 1960s during the massive alewife die off, but other accounts mention problem muck as far back as the 1920s.
+This is the first study that points to both human and bovine origination of the contaminate.

-Water quality monitoring is conducted by county health departments in Michigan and county health units in Ontario at select beaches to detect bacteria that indicate the presence of disease causing microbes from fecal (aka poop) pollution.
-Based on the number of E. coli forming units (cfu) in the water.
-Canada will issue an advisory not to swim or enter the water at 100 cfu/100 millilitre while Michigan is less stringent and issues advisories at 300 cfu/100 millilitre of water.
+Water quality monitoring is conducted by county health departments in Michigan and county health units in Ontario at select beaches to detect bacteria that indicate the presence of disease-causing microbes from fecal (aka poop) pollution.
+Based on the number of E. coli forming units (CFU) in the water.
+Canada will issue an advisory not to swim or enter the water at 100 cfu/100 milliliter while Michigan is less stringent and issues advisories at 300 cfu/100 milliliter of water.
 (ECCC and USEPA, 2017).

 Recent Muck Updates from the EPA